juliankolbe/markdownTest/regex.md

 `^(?=\w{6,10}$)(?=[^a-z]*[a-z])(?=(?:[^A-Z]*[A-Z]){3})(?=\D*\d).*`

-However to make the pattern even more efficient we can use one of the patterns from the lookaheads to match the entire string.
+However, to make the pattern even more efficient we can use one of the patterns from the lookaheads to match the entire string.
 Which one does not matter as it can work with any, but the obvious one here would be `\w{6,10}$`, as it matches the entire string anyway.
 The pattern becomes:

 `^(?=[^a-z]*[a-z])(?=(?:[^A-Z]*[A-Z]){3})(?=\D*\d)\w{6,10}$`